Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 8.5 Procedures for leaving the examination venue

-8.6 Collection of examination booklets and examination papers
+8.6 Collection of examination booklets and papers

 8.7 Interruption to a central examination